 The timeline of the SED national hazard 2015 project overlapped in parts with the one of the PRP project, and because the four sites investigated in PRP are located in Switzerland, the two projects used many of the same primary data, such as the earthquake catalogue ECOS09.
 They both also adopt the PSHA methodology based on Cornell (1968) as their framework, and follow the overall SSHAC ethics of representing the centre, body and range of the informed technical community.
 However, there are a number of differences between the projects: the two projects are fully independent in their governance and decision processes; there are difference between site-specific and regional PSHA; and in the decisions taken along the way by experts are largely independent.
-Note also that most of the decisions on the SED model were taken after the completion of PRP, when
+Note also that most of the decisions on the SED model were taken after the completion of PRP, when PRP was in an internal review phase.
+The SED did not try to match PRP results at any stage of model building, because PRP results were not open.

-&lt;sup>17 This section is adopted from a technical note by swissnuclear, "Post-PRP Comparison of SED Hazard 2015 with PRP 2013 results" (PMT-TN-1295)
+&lt;sup>17This section is adopted from a technical note by swissnuclear, "Post-PRP Comparison of SED Hazard 2015 with PRP 2013 results" (PMT-TN-1295)